ADD Balance - trademark of Charles Kenyon, Attorney at Law and Webmaster. Frequently Asked Questions - Help

 New Experience / Visual Refresh Preview - Show Labels

 Sometime in early 2022, Microsoft introduced the "New Experience" to Office users.
-This is optional for many users.
+This became non-optional for Word 2016 and later in the Fall of 2023.

 If you are seeing these labels and do not want them, you can use the drop-down at the right end of the QAT to hide them.